 8.4 Back up

-Transfer files from Raid to Sinterra Master as well as Sinterra Backup
+Transfer files from RAID to Sinterra Master as well as Sinterra Backup

-Note on Sharepoint what Sinterra Master the video segment masters are stored
+Note: on SharePoint what Sinterra Master the video segment masters are stored

 8.5 Proofing Video

 Once the video has been encoded and uploaded to the server, we perform yet another quality check to make sure that it is performing on the platform as intended.
 We have the ability to place them on the platform for testing without them “going live” to the customer.
 This final check is very detailed, as you will see, and one of the reasons we need to delivery on our schedules, since this is such an intensive final step, it should not be rushed.